Get Your Best Mortgage Deal... FOR FREE!

 Planning Your Purchase

-If you are planning on using your Lifetime ISA funds and the bonus towards purchasing a property, ensure that it is completed within 90 days of your conveyancer receiving those withdrawn funds from your Lifetime ISA manager.
-That way, all will be in order when it comes to putting forth everything you need for an exchange deposit.
+If you are planning to use your Lifetime ISA money and the bonus to buy a house, ensure that the purchase is concluded within 90 days of your conveyancing solicitor receiving the withdrawal amount from your Lifetime ISA administrator.
+This way, every requirement for an exchange deposit will be adequately catered for.

 How do I transfer my Lifetime ISA (LISA) to my mortgage lender?